 - 68. It is common for students to undertake placements which contribute to their learning, for example, in the NHS, in schools or in industry.
-Day-to-day issues may be best resolved by placement staff.
-However, students should not usually be expected to use the placement provider's formal complaints process to raise something that the placement provider has done or not done that has affected their studies.
+Students should not usually be expected to make a complaint to their placement provider about something that the placement provider has done or not done that has affected their studies.
 Usually a student should raise any concerns about their experience with either the delivery partner (if there is a separate one) or awarding partner, and where necessary that provider should liaise with the placement provider to explore the issues. - 69.
 Sometimes a student may also be employed by the organisation that is providing the placement opportunity.
 It may be appropriate for a student to complain directly to the placement provider where their concerns relate to their experience as an employee (for example, a dispute about their pay and benefits).

-Case study 9: Other forms of partnership
+Case study 8: Other forms of partnership